swacksoc/discord-bots-session/README.md

      - After you ticked all the boxes, copy the url from the "Generated URL" field, and save it.

   6. Go to bot and scroll to "Privlidged Gateway Intents".
 Tick all the boxes there.
 This will allow the bot to function as an unverified bot.
 Remember to save your changes!
-  7. Send the generated URL above to SatanicWomble#9932 (me), I will then notify you when I've added the bot.
+  7. Send the generated URL above to JerseyStudent (me), I will then notify you when I've added the bot.
 You should see the bot in the right pane of the `#sandbox` text channel.

 ## Setting up your environment

 Before you can get to programming, you actually need something to do it with.
-We will be using Python 3 with the [Pycord library](https://pycord.dev/), but don't get intimidated if you're not familiar, that's the point of this session!
+We will be using Python 3 with the [Pycord library](https://docs.disnake.dev/en/stable/), but don't get intimidated if you're not familiar, that's the point of this session!

 You will need:
   - A text editor.
 A commonly suggested one is [Visual Studio Code](https://code.visualstudio.com/), but it really doesn't matter as long as you're comfortable with it.
 You can use windows notepad, if you're into that kind of thing.
   - Python 3.
 We will only touch what we need in python, the rest is up to you.
 Follow the installation documents [here](https://wiki.python.org/moin/BeginnersGuide/Download).
-  - The Pycord library.
-Once you've installed python, follow [this page](https://docs.pycord.dev/en/master/installing.html) to get it installed.
-Should be as easy as entering `py -3 -m pip install -U py-cord` in Windows, or `python3 -m pip install -U py-cord` in others.
+  - The Disnake library.
+Once you've installed python, follow [this page](https://docs.disnake.dev/en/stable/intro.html) to get it installed.
+Should be as easy as entering `py -3 -m pip install -U disnake` in Windows, or `python3 -m pip install -U disnake` in others.
   - Once you have everything above, you should be ready to go!

 ## Writing your bot